kaede0e/two-species-genome-comparison-pipeline/case_study.md

 invOut_table.txt
 synOut_table.txt
 ```
-"minimap2_ref_qrygenome_chr_alignment.sam" is your alignment result in SAM format, "syri.out", "syri.vcf" are the genomic structural differences identified by SyRI in tabular format (TSV and VCF format respectively) which includes syntenic region, inverted region, translocation, duplication, and small variants (SNPs and InDels). "syri.summary" summarises the stats related to how many of those features were found in the genome alignment. "invOut_table.txt" and "synOut_table.txt" provide us the useful % identity scores for each aligned region.
+"minimap2_ref_qrygenome_chr_alignment.sam" is your alignment result in SAM format, "syri.out" and "syri.vcf" are the genomic structural differences identified by SyRI in tabular format (TSV and VCF format respectively) which includes syntenic region, inverted region, translocation, duplication, and small variants (SNPs and InDels). "syri.summary" summarises the stats related to how many of those features were found in the genome alignment. "invOut_table.txt" and "synOut_table.txt" provide us the useful % identity scores for each aligned region.
 Because we are interested in comparing syntenic region vs inverted region and computing species divergence score from sequence alignment, these score tables are crucial in the subsequent analyses.

 Additionally, to compute species divergence score more accurately, we need to consider the length and % identity of each small aligned blocks that constitute those larger syntenic and invereted regions.
 This score is not found directly in any of the SyRI output files and we need to extract these using the command 02_genome_alignment_SV_detection/samtocoords.py or 02_genome_alignment_SV_detection/samtocoords.sh using minimap2 result (SAM).
+On my Linux commandline system, it looks like this:
 ```
 python3       #the three ">" appears which tells you that you're writing python command
 >>> from syri.pyxFiles.synsearchFunctions import samtocoords